Bakeries in Philadelphia: The Ultimate Guide

 Philly Style Bagels

 The place does bagels, bagels with spreads, and bagel sandwiches — nothing else.
 But the bagels are groundbreaking, infused with Yards beer during the boil, and so good that they’re already their own unique and recognized style.
-1451 East Columbia Avenue
+Multiple locations.

 The Kettle Black

-A small-batch, artisan bakery and coffee shop that specializes in just a few loaves, bagels, and some really good coffee (and hot chocolate).
+This small-batch, artisan bakery and coffee shop specializes in just a few loaves, bagels, and some really good coffee (and hot chocolate).
 Look for their jet-black bagels and loaves, spiked with activated charcoal for a little drama and digestive support.
-631 North 2nd Street
+631 North 2nd Street.

 Best Bakeries in Pennsport and Old City